aananth1/projecttwo/README.md

 ## Questions
 What questions are you trying to solve with your data?

-1. Correlation between different currencies, for example AUD and USD, GBP, INR.
+1. 7 day moving average different currencies, for example AUD and USD, GBP, INR.
+2. Daily percentage change in Exchange rates.
-2. General price trends (economic events)
+3. General price trends (economic events)

 <br/>